jbagnara/Minijava-Compiler/README.md

-# Minijava compiler for arm
+# Minijava compiler for arm cortex-A

-Uses yacc and lex for tokenization and grammar construction.
+#### Uses yacc and lex for tokenization and grammar construction.

-Generates .s file to be assembled externally.
+#### Generates instruction file intended for assembly on raspberry pi b+

-Includes interpreter for real-time code execution
+#### Includes interpreter for real-time code execution

+#### Directions (Linux):
+ - run `make` in project subdirectory (parser, interpreter or compiler)
+ - run generated executable and supply minijava instruction file (does not check file extension)
+ - in case of compiler, .s file is generated to be assembled on pi (with gcc)